-If you wish to add files to a .ZIP file that have the archive attribute set and subsequently clear the archive attribute on those files, use the add command with the incremental sub-option.
-If you wish to add files to a .ZIP file that have the archive attribute set and not clear the archive attribute on those files, use the add command with the -incremental sub-option.
+If you wish to add files to a .ZIP file that have the archive attribute set and subsequently clear the archive attribute on the original files, use add with the incremental sub-option.
+If you wish to add files to a .ZIP file that have the archive attribute set and not clear the archive attribute on those files, use add with the -incremental sub-option.